cyhyraethz/NeoTab/README.md

 - Backing track player (using YouTube API).
 - Add tabs to favorites without the need for an account (stored in local storage).

-## Features in Development

-- Autoscroll tab.
-- Export tab as PDF.

 ## Technologies

-Ultimate Tab has been built with a modern stack, including:
+Neo Tab has been built with a modern stack, including:

 - [NextJS](https://nextjs.org/) - React Framework
 - [React Query](https://tanstack.com/query/v3/) - Server state management